mesonbuild/meson/docs/markdown/Getting-meson.md

 privileges.
 This will install the package in `~/.local/`, so you will have to add `~/.local/bin` to your `PATH`, and `sudo meson install` will be completely broken since the program will not be available to root.
-Only use a user copy of meson if you do not care about installing projects as root.
+Only use a user copy of Meson if you do not care about installing projects as root.

 ## Installing Meson and Ninja with the MSI installer